PolySync/rx/README.md

     **Mandatory**

     Some content must be inserted here.
-Each mandatory token must match with at least one non-whitespace characters, so adjacent mandatory tokens must be matched with content whose length is greater than or equal to the number of tokens.
+Each mandatory token must match with at least one non-whitespace character, so adjacent mandatory tokens must be matched with content whose length is greater than or equal to the number of tokens.